-With the exposition of macro- and micro rhythmic structures in popular music and their embedding in sociocultural practice and ways of thinking in modern societies, I want to contribute to a detailed reflection on motives for artistic activities and their reception.
+With the exposition of macro- and micro musical structures in popular music and their embedding in sociocultural practice and ways of thinking in modern societies, I want to contribute to a detailed reflection on motives for artistic activities and their reception.

 In Brasilianische Grooves, I published a commercial version of my thesis presenting the results of field research spanning over two years in Salvador da Bahia.
 The books provides a detailed analysis of the microstructure of actual Brazilian rhythms and an interview-based study of the local music scene.
 The book in German language can be ordered here.